Madonna fandom

-Madonna fandom refers to the fan community of American singer-songwriter Madonna.
-She attained cult status amongst different audiences according to professor Sheila Jeffreys.
-Unlike other fandoms, her fan base does not have an official moniker, although "Madonna wannabe" became a popular media label to talk about her fans over years.
-The fanaticism surrounding the singer, and also called Madonnamania initiated no later than 1985.
-She produced consecutive successful singles in various major music markets, established numerous international records and impacted the fashion industry.
-Thousands of her female fans were dressing like Madonna around the world and the term "Madonna wannabe" was born.
-Author and scholar Lisa Lewis believes she is "one of the first women to attract the kind of devotion of young female fans normally associated with male rock stars".
+Madonna fandom refers to the fan community of American singer-songwriter Madonna (born 1958).
+Unlike some other fandoms, her fan base does not have an official moniker, although "Madonna wannabe" became a popular media label to talk about her early audience, which consisted mainly of teenage girls.
+Lisa Lewis stated that Madonna was "one of the first women to attract the kind of devotion of young female fans normally associated with male rock stars".